codio/site/source/docs/back-end/quick-start.html.markdown

 ![ssh](/img/docs/deploy-details.png)

-If your server supports it (and most, including Digital Ocean do), then we recommend choosing the [RSYNC deployment type](/docs/deployment/type-rsync).
+**IMPORTANT** : If your server supports it (and most, including Digital Ocean do), then we very strongly recommend choosing the [RSYNC deployment type](/docs/deployment/type-rsync).
 This ensures that only modified files get deployed, so it is very fast indeed and comes close to the experience you have working on a local machine.

 ##Previewing your application
 You will want preview your application as you code.
 The [Preview & Deploy](/docs/inline-preview) capability lets you make a code change and then press a single button to deploy your changes - again, RSYNC will only deploy changed files - and automatically preview them.